Medically reviewed by Drugs.com. Last updated on Jul 2, 2021.

 - A chronic headache that is worse after coughing, exertion, straining or a sudden movement

-Though migraine causes aren't understood, genetics and environmental factors appear to play a role.
+Though migraine causes aren't fully understood, genetics and environmental factors appear to play a role.

 - Stress.
 Stress at work or home can cause migraines.